How to Recognize Early Signs of Hearing Loss: What You Need to Know

 Hearing loss can occur for a variety of reasons, and understanding the cause can help you prevent further damage:

 Age-related hearing loss (Presbycusis): As you get older, your hearing naturally declines, particularly in high-pitched frequencies.
+Per NIDCD, 1 in 3 adults between 65–74 has hearing loss.

-Genetics: Hearing loss can run in families, meaning you may be genetically predisposed to it.
+Genetics: Hearing loss can run in families.

 What Should You Do if You Notice These Signs?